-Every time a child says, “look, Mom!” or a visitor sees an animal they’ve never seen before, education is happening.
+Every time a child says, “Look, Mom!” or a visitor sees an animal they’ve never seen before, education is happening.
 Every “Wow!” is a lesson.
 Our programs inspire children to learn and discover more about their world outside the classroom, and emphasize the ripple effect of humans on the ecosystem in which they live.
-The Aquarium has always included formal education programs as part of its mission, which target preschoolers, K-12 school children, college students, teachers and life-long learners.
-Whether onsite, online or outreach, the Aquarium’s annual impact is vast:
+The Aquarium has always included formal education programs as part of its mission, which target preschoolers, K-12 school children, college students, teachers, and life-long learners.

-- 410,000 people visit, including 25,000 who come on special days that feature oceanic or animal-related topics such as World Oceans Day, Shark Week and Crab Fisheries Day.
+- 260 trained volunteers interpret 418 marine species throughout the premises, and feature oceanic or animal-related topics such as World Oceans Day, Shark Week and Crab Fisheries Day.

 - Changing exhibits every two years gives visitors something new to experience.

 - 3677 low-income Lincoln County residents attended using $5 admission on Sundays.

 - 50 foster care families are afforded free admission through a special endowment fund.

 - Culture passes distributed through Newport, Lincoln City, Siletz and Tillamook public libraries, target ESL and low-income families.
 Each Culture Pass location affords 200 families of four to attend free each year.

 - 330 people from Headstart and 12 other preschools/daycares were provided admission and tours.

 - 2,275 students participated in virtual tours in lieu of school field trips.

 - We conducted Meet the Curator and other live virtual presentations to 592 K-8 students.